-|Dry Matter Basis||36%||32%||24%|
+|Dry Matter Basis

-|Calorie Weighted Basis||27%||56%||17%|
+|Calorie Weighted Basis

-The first ingredient in this dog food includes chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1
+The first ingredient in this dog food is chicken.
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is chicken broth.
-Broths are nutritionally empty.
-But because they add both flavor and moisture to a dog food they are a common finding in many canned products.
+Broths are of only modest nutritional value.
+Yet because they add both flavor and moisture to a dog food, they are a common addition component in many canned products.

-The third ingredient is chicken liver.
-This is an organ meat sourced from a named animal and thus considered a beneficial component.
+The third ingredient is chicken liver, an organ meat sourced from a named animal and thus considered a beneficial component.

-The fifth ingredient is rice.
+Rice is the fifth ingredient.
 Is this whole grain rice, brown rice or white rice?
 Since the word “rice” doesn’t tell us much, it’s impossible to judge the quality of this item.

-The sixth ingredient mentions peas.
+The eighth ingredient lists peas.
 Peas are a quality source of carbohydrates.
-Plus (like all legumes) they’re rich in natural fiber.
+And like all legumes, they’re rich in natural fiber.

-However, peas contain about 25% protein, a factor that must be considered when judging the actual meat content of this dog food.
+However, peas contain about 25% protein, a factor that must be considered when judging the meat content of this dog food.

 From here, the list goes on to include a number of other items.

-But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this product.
+But to be realistic, ingredients located this far down the list (other than nutritional supplements) are not likely to affect the overall rating of this AvoDerm product.

-With three notable exceptions…
+With 3 notable exceptions…

 Supporters claim the ingredient to be nutrient rich and beneficial to a dog’s skin and coat — while others worry over what are mostly unsubstantiated concerns over potential toxicity.